rancher/elemental-toolkit/docs/content/en/docs/Creating derivatives/build_iso.md

 - **overlay-uefi**: Sets the path of a tree to overaly on top of the EFI image root-tree
 - **overlay-iso**: Sets the path of a tree to overlay on top of the ISO filesystem root-tree
 - **label**: Sets the volume label of the ISO filesystem
-- **repo**: Sets the URI of a repository to include together with the repositores set in manifest or the default one if no repositories are set in manifest.
-This option can be set multiple times.

 ## Configuration reference

 ### `iso.rootfs`

-A list of sources in uri format (luet package, container image or local path) [ "channel", "docker", "oci", "dir", "file" ] to install in the rootfs.
+A list of sources in uri format (container image or local path) [ "docker", "oci", "dir", "file" ] to install in the rootfs.
 The rootfs will be squashed to a `rootfs.squashfs` file

 ### `iso.uefi`

-A list of sources in uri format (luet package, container image or local path) [ "channel", "docker", "oci", "dir", "file" ] to install in the efi FAT image or partition.
+A list of sources in uri format (container image or local path) [ "docker", "oci", "dir", "file" ] to install in the efi FAT image or partition.

 ### `iso.image`

-A list of sources in uri format (luet package, container image or local path) [ "channel", "docker", "oci", "dir", "file" ] to install in ISO filesystem.
+A list of sources in uri format (container image or local path) [ "docker", "oci", "dir", "file" ] to install in ISO filesystem.

 ### `iso.label`

 The label of the ISO filesystem.
 Defaults to `COS_LIVE`.
 Note this value is tied with the bootloader and kernel parameters to identify the root device.

-### `repositories`

-A list of Luet package repositories

-### `repositories.uri`

-The URI of the repository, it is the only mandatory value for a repository.
-Repository type (`docker`, `disk` or `http`) is guessed from this URI if not provided.

-### `repositories.type`

-The repository type, it can be `docker` (the URI points to a registry), `http` (an HTTP(S) URI) or `disk` (the URI is then a local path).

-### `repositories.name`

-The repository name, if not provided a md5 sum of the URI is used instead.

-### `repositories.priority`

-The priority of the given repository, if unsed uses `0`, which is the highest priority.

 ### `name`